I love a good false lash. I know some people can’t stand them, but since the first time I applied a strip of falsies in my 20s, I was hooked.

-You put an adhesive onto your lashes with a tiny mascara wand, position each lash grouping under your lash with their fuse control wand to stick it to the adhesive, and once you have all the lashes attached, you used the curved wand to press down and fuse the false lashes to your real ones.
+To apply, you put an adhesive onto your lashes with a tiny mascara wand and position each lash grouping under your lash with their fuse control wand to stick it to the adhesive.
+Once you have all the lashes attached, you used the curved wand to press down and fuse the false lashes to your real ones.

-The lashes came off pretty well too, pretty much the same as taking off regular falsies, so that part was about the same.
+The lashes came off pretty well—basically the same as taking off regular false lashes.
 They do warn you that sleeping on your back is best for these lashes (same with lash extensions), so the first time I tried them most mornings I had a wiggly lash I needed to reattach on the side I sleep on.

 I do have one of these pillows that Elsie loves for training you to sleep on your back, but at the moment I have some back issues that make that position more uncomfortable, so I kind of have to sleep on my side for now.

-The next time I tried them though I slept on the edge of my pillow, so my eyes weren’t as smushed into the pillow and it helped a ton!
+The next time I tried Lashify Lashes, I slept on the edge of my pillow so my eyes weren’t as smushed into the pillow and it helped a ton!
 I didn’t have to reattach any side lashes until the very end of the week that time.

-The pros for this method are that they hide the lash strip amazingly well so they look more like extensions.
+- They hide the lash strip amazingly well, so they look more like extensions.
 You can apply them rather quickly at home instead of with long appointments.
 It lasts for several days (even up to a week depending on how well you take care of them).

 All in all, these seem like a great option for a long weekend or a trip that you want to look nice for but don’t want to go to all the hassle and commitment of lash extensions.

 You can get the control kit to start out with, but it’s possible that you may not like either set of lashes they send with it.
-So you may be better off buying the items separately so you can choose your own lash length and fullness (I’m wearing the Drama lashes in a 12mm size above for reference if that helps, but I have smaller more hooded-shaped eyes).
+So you may be better off buying the items separately so you can choose your own lash length and fullness.

-Hope that was a helpful (or at least fun!) look into this new kind of lashes I’ve been hearing about!
-I think I’ll definitely be using these for trips or weeks where I have several photo shoots that week, so I know I’ll be using them again probably soon.
+I hope that was a helpful (or at least fun!) look into this new kind of lashes I’ve been hearing about!
+I think I’ll definitely be using these for trips or weeks where I have several photo shoots that week, so I know I’ll be using them again soon.